 A short answer to your question is:

-Regular use of glossy nipple during breastfeeding is absolutely no problem.
+Regular use of glossy nipple during breastfeeding is quite easy.

 Here are some other related information and considerations:

 I have already addressed a similar question for ginseng